 Mobile technology will be central to trends in the freight transportation industry in 2018.
 Truckers will begin using more technology in the cab which will result in reduced delays associated with routing while reducing the amount of work required by truckers.
 Automating the process will reduce the amount of time drivers spend waiting at yard gates, for unloading or loading processes.
 Through mobile technology, drivers can receive real-time updates, avoid accidental violations of hours of service requirements, monitor fuel costs and track maintenance and simplify other processes along the way.

 Spot rates were already on the rise in 2017 and are expected to do so throughout 2018 as well.
 This trend goes hand in hand with the capacity crunch.
 The rise in freight demand and reduced supply (available trucks) causes rates to rise.
 There are mainly two types of rates in the transportation industry – spot market rates and contract rates.
 Spot rates are those that are quoted on the spot and are typically done for freight that is ready to move.
-Contract rates refer to the ones that are locked in with a carrier via contract with the shipper and are usually based on a year-long estimate of freight volume.
+Contract rates refer to the ones that are locked in with a carrier via a contract with the shipper and are usually based on a year-long estimate of freight volume.
 The likely outcome of increased truck rates will be the transition from highway transport to rail freight.